7 most common causes of hair loss

 Fixing your hair: Try to avoid scratching as this can lead to a secondary infection, then seek advice and treatment from your doctor – hair growth should resume once the scalp is less inflamed.

 Hair loss happens to almost every man at some point in his life.
-In fact, 50% of men over 50 experience male pattern baldness.
 Treatments are becoming more advanced every year, so identify the cause of your hair loss first and then seek the best possible treatment.